 A slow sand filtration system is a combination of several parts: water storage tanks, an aerator, pre-filters, slow sand filters, disinfection stages, and filtered water storage tanks.
 The number of filters and filter types that are used in a given slow sand filtration system will depend on the quality of the source water and will be different for each community.

 Everything-but-the-sink portable filter

-This portable filter design proposed in response to a call for better water filtration at taps in India uses chlorine, silver beads, activated charcoal and sand.
+This portable filter design was proposed in response to a call for better water filtration solutions at taps in India.
+It uses chlorine, silver beads, activated charcoal and sand.
 Honeybee Network posed the original problem and an E4C member posted this solution.
 It includes a detailed guide to the specifications, materials and construction of a portable filter built from everything but the kitchen sink.

-Honeybee Network also proposes the development of new mobile applications that employ a phone’s camera to sense impurities in water.
+Honeybee Network also proposes phones as clean water solutions for developing countries.
+Mobile applications that employ a phone’s camera claim to sense impurities in water.
 We Googled up two that are in development: The H2O Mobile Water Testing Lab and Aquatest, though it’s not clear if the latter will be phone based or not.